This article may contain links from our affiliate partners. Please read how we make money!

 In northern Indian (Kashmir) where rogan josh originates, tomatoes aren’t added to a rogan josh.
 Traditionally it’s also made with lamb or goat, but this Chicken Rogan Josh takes all the traditional spices and sauce and combines it with chicken.

 This recipe is super healthy and a great source of antioxidants, probiotics, and proteins.
-The great thing about this recipe is that the flavors intensify the next day, making it perfect for meal prepping.
+The great thing about this recipe is that the flavors intensify the next day, making it perfect.

 7. Beef Kheema (Indian Ground Beef with Peas)